 Bill Number (Author) Summary Location Position charge pilot program. a pilot program to assess the potential for mileage-based revenue collection as an alternative to the gas tax system.
 Existing law requires the technical advisory committee to study RUC alternatives to the gas tax, gather public comment on issues and concerns related to the pilot program, and make recommendations to the Secretary of Transportation on the design of a pilot program, as specified.
 Existing law repeals these provisions on January 1, 2023.
 This bill would extend the operation of these provisions until January 1, 2027.
 The bill would require the Transportation Agency, in consultation with the California Transportation Commission, to implement a pilot program to identify and evaluate issues related to the collection of revenue for a road charge program, as specified.
 The bill would require the RUC Technical Advisory Committee to make recommendations to the Transportation Agency on the design of the pilot program, including the group of vehicles to participate.
+The bill would require that if a group of vehicles to participate.
 The bill would require that if a group of vehicles other than state-owned vehicles is selected, that participation in the program be voluntary.
 The bill would require the Transportation Agency to convene a state agency work group, as specified, to implement the pilot program and to design a process for collecting road charge revenue from vehicles.
 The bill would require that participants in the program be charged a mileage-based fee, as specified, and receive a credit or a refund for fuel taxes or electric vehicle fees, as specified.
 The bill would require that the pilot program not affect funding levels for a program or purpose supported by state fuel tax and electric vehicle fee revenues.
 The bill would require the Transportation Agency to submit reports to the Legislature, as specified.
-SB 771 (Becker D) Sales and Use Tax Law: zero emissions vehicle exemption.
+SB 771 (Becker I Sales and Use Tax Law: zero emission vehicle exemption.
 Existing state sales and use tax laws impose a tax on retailers measured by the gross receipts from the sale of tangible personal property sold at retail in this state or on the storage, use, or other consumption in this state of tangible personal property purchased from a retailer for storage, use, or other consumption in this state.
 The Sales and Use Tax Law provides various exemptions from those taxes.
-This bill, on or after January 1, 2022, would provide an exemption from those taxes with respect to the sale in this state of, and the storage, use, or other consumption in this state of, a qualified motor vehicle, as defined, sold to a qualified buyer, as defined.
-The bill would provide that this exemption does not apply to specified state sales and use taxes from which the proceeds are deposited into the Local Revenue Fund, the Local Revenue Fund 2011, or the Local Public Safety Fund.
-This bill contains other related provisions and other existing laws.
-Amended: 5/11/2021 Senate Appropriations 5/17/2021 9 a.m John L. Burton Hearing Room (4203) SENATE APPROPRIATIONS, PORTANTIN O, Chair Watch Inactive Bills AB 5 (Fong R) Greenhouse Gas Reduction Fund: High-Speed Rail The California Global Warming Solutions Act of 2006 designates the State Air Resources Board as the state agency charged with monitoring and regulating sources of emissions of greenhouse gases.
+This bill, on or after January 1, 2022, would provide an exemption from those taxes with respect to the sale in this state of, and the storage, use, or other consumption in this state of, and the storage, use, or other consumption in this state of a qualified motor vehicle, as defined, sold to a gualified huver as defined.
+Senate Appropriations 5/17/2021 9 a.m John L. Burton Hearing Room (4203) SENATE APPROPRIATIONS, PORTANTIN O, Chair Watch Inactive Bills AB 5 (Fong R) Greenhouse Gas Reduction Fund: High-Speed Rail The California Global Warming Solutions Act of 2006 designates the State Air Resources Board as the state agency charged with monitoring and regulating sources of emissions of greenhouse gases.
 The act authorizes the state board to include in its regulation of those emissions the use of market-based compliance mechanisms.
 Existing law requires all moneys, except for fines and penalties, Assembly 2 year Watch